 In my experience, I’ve found that those who like vegetables are particularly fond of the tried-and-true varieties.
-Broccoli, carrots, peas, potatoes, sweet potatoes, and corn occupy the top rung; “second string” vegetables include cauliflower, green beans, greens, squashes, and such.
-If those in your household are open to new vegetable adventures, here are a few that you may not think of buying regularly, but which might add fun and variety to the everyday repertoire.
+Broccoli, carrots, peas, potatoes, sweet potatoes, and corn occupy the top rung.
+“Second string” vegetables include cauliflower, green beans, greens, squashes, and such.
+If those in your household are open to new vegetable adventures, here are a few veggies that you may not think of buying regularly, but which might add fun and variety to your everyday repertoire.

-Brussels sprouts: Okay, so these aren’t exactly “offbeat,” and may actually be one of the vegetables you hated as a child.
+Okay, so Brussels sprouts aren’t exactly “offbeat,” but they may be one of the vegetables you hated as a child.
 I list them here, though, because I think they're underused and under appreciated.
-Cook them just until done, and these tiny cabbages can be delightful.
-Once they become overcooked, I can see where the prejudice may set it.
-Serve them to your family with an air of excitement —it may be contagious!
+Cook them just until done, and these tiny cabbages are delightful.
+When eating overcooked Brussels sprouts, I can see where the prejudice may set in.
+Serve your perfectly cooked sprouts to your family with an air of excitement—it may be contagious!

 - Maple-Sriacha Roasted Brussels Sprouts with Cranberry Wild Rice

 - Tempeh Stew with Brussels Sprouts, Sweet Potatoes, and Shiitakes

 Fresh green soybeans have become widely available in the West in the past few years.
 Resembling baby lima beans—but less mealy and more flavorful—edamame (eda-MA-may) are a popular appetizer in Japanese restaurants.
 In midsummer, I get fresh edamame from my local farm markets.
 Cook them in their shells for about 10 minutes, then pop them open and eat them at room temperature—much like green peas.
 Edamame are quite easy to find in frozen form in natural foods stores, either in or out of the shell.

 - Quinoa with Edamame and Oranges